AMBarbosa/ecotrends/README.md

                              region = reg,
                              collin = TRUE,
                              file = "models")

-# or, after you've computed your models with the above 'file' argument:
-# mods <- readRDS("models.rds")
 ```

 Let’s now **compute the model predictions** for each year, optionally